 Most print outlets and shops offering such services don’t even know the value of a design.
-Most of them have a staffing that is either fresh out of college or who have never seen the doors of a professional agency – they wouldn’t have been sitting there if they had the capabilities to compete in professional design firms.
+Most of them have a staffing that is either fresh out of college or who have not been trained on the fundamentals of crafting a professional logo.
 During the past 2 decades, year after year I have come across several cases wherein clients have ended up with flawed ‘logos’.
 Either they have been reused via copy pasting existing ones from the internet, or they have been traced out of some clipart or they just look so horrendous with absolutely no relation to the company’s services.
 Most of the time they are in RGB which is rather annoying when we have to spend time redeveloping something we didn’t do or correcting someone’s mistakes just because the person lacked the maturity and skill or just didn’t bother to take a second look at what they had just developed.
 Bad Practice!
 The quirky nodes, the glitches, the faulty color profiles, the list is endless.

 When you do decide to ‘Brand’, at least follow the basic principles of branding.
 Cheap has no place in the world of Branding.
 The “I-did-it-for-cheaps” trophy is not something you ought to be proud of.
 Arriving at the visual attributes is a critical phase during the branding process.
 Brands proudly cite the designers that developed their logo or brand mark.
 It is equally an honor to derive a logo for an entity that will someday be famous.
 Let us not dishonor or scar this relationship.
 Let us not dilute the efforts of a professional by even comparing their fee to that which you were promised at your regular outlet.